Netmagik developed a modern, user-friendly website for the University of Central Florida Research Lab.

 - Rotating home page banner that the client can update

-- People directory that the client can update
+- Faculty directory that the client can update

 - Open career positions that the client can update